 The north end scoreboard and lighthouse, during a Revs game

-You'll notice something odd by the lighthouse: A statue of a soccer player.
+There was once something odd by the lighthouse: A statue of a soccer player.
 Eusébio da Silva Ferreira -- usually just known by his first name -- was born in Mozambique, then a colony of Portugal, and starred for the Portuguese national team and the capital city's team Sport Lisboa e Benfica in the 1960s, making Benfica one of the most popular clubs in the world.
 He also turned heads in the 1966 World Cup, leading Portugal to the Semifinals, its best performance ever (matched in 2006).

 In 1975 (the year of Mozambique's independence), past his prime, "the Black Panther" came to America and played for the Boston Minutemen of the North American Soccer League, who played some (but not all) of their home games at the old Foxboro Stadium.
 He played for some other American teams, and closed his career in 1979 with the New Jersey Americans of the American Soccer League -- playing home games at Memorial Stadium in New Brunswick, just 8 miles from where I grew up.
 I could have seen him play, but I never heard of him until 2008, and never knew he played in New Brunswick until 2011.
 That's how poorly soccer was covered in America until the 1990s.

 The statue of Eusébio is identical to the one outside Benfica's Estadio da Luz (Stadium of Light).
 So why a statue for a man who played just 1 season in Boston, in the area's 5th-most-popular sport?
 Because there is a large Portuguese community in New England, especially in the strip from New Haven through eastern Connecticut, Rhode Island, and the Boston-to-Providence corridor in which Foxboro sits.
 Most people in "Greater Boston," including Portuguese-Americans, never saw him play, but it's a tribute to them and their sporting spirit as much as to him.
 And, of course, having a statue of the greatest soccer player Africa has ever produced hasn't exactly hurt race relations in the area.
-He died last year, but he lived long enough to see the statue's dedication, and it was already there in 2010 when I first visited.

 Eusébio and his Foxboro statue